I’m glad you found this post about Mother Teresa. I’d love for you to visit an updated version at this link.

-I made a business trip to Peoria Illinois.
+I made a business trip to Peoria Illinois, a place I had never been before.
 To pass some time while waiting for my flight ,I drove around the city and discovered this magnificent church near downtown.
 I wasn’t expecting to find anything like this.

 Baptized on August 27, 1910, in Skopje, Macedonia, Mother Teresa took her final vows as a nun in 1937 , taught in India for 17 years before her 1946 “call within a call” to devote herself to caring for the sick and poor.